-Discover Student loans provides both fixed and variable student loans, with rates starting at 3.25% APR.
+Discover Student loans provides both fixed and variable private student loans, with rates starting at 3.25% APR.
 Both undergraduate and graduate students may apply for loans through Discover.
 These student loans are especially appealing to students who have to cover living expenses that are unrelated to tuition, such as housing, as Discover loans can be applied to other costs aside from just tuition.
 Furthermore, students are not required to make payments until they are out of school.
-While these loans may be appropriate for some borrowers, many borrowers may find that they will benefit from retaining their Federal loans as these offer the possibility of switching to a more forgiving repayment plan or another program such as forgiveness.
+While these loans may be appropriate for some borrowers, many borrowers may find that they will benefit from retaining their Federal loans as these offer the possibility of switching to a more forgiving income-driven repayment plan or another program such as forgiveness.
 Discover does not put a maximum on the amount of loans that a student can borrow.
 Thus, these loans are appealing to students who need to borrow a large sum of money to fund their education.

 Highlights of Discover Student Loans

 Discover Student loans provide fee-free loans to students.
 There is no cost at the time of loan origination.
 There is also no maximum amount that students can borrow.
 However, students should be aware that Discover loans do not provide consolidation services.
 This means that they will be unable to lump all their individual loans into one large payment, rather they will have to pay them individually or consolidate through another company.

 - Applicants who are at least 16 years of age

 - Applicants who have a solid credit history

 - Students who are enrolled at least half-time in a degree program at an accredited college or university

 - U.S. citizens, international students, or permanent residents of the United States